gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy squeezed through the narrow alley that separated it from the tackle mender's next door.
-The grimy courtyard behind them had three stories of blank concrete on all sides and the neglected air of somewhere that everyone thought belonged to someone else.
+The grimy courtyard behind them had three stories of blank concrete on all sides and the neglected air of a place that everyone thought belonged to someone else.

 She paused to give her eyes a moment to adjust to the shadows, then jumped when a raccoon emerged from behind a broken crate